 - Washing Machine

-About this PropertyHarbourside II Condominiums, located on the Neuse River, includes multiple comforts for its visitors.
+About this PropertyHarbourside II Condominiums, located on the Neuse River, includes multiple luxuries for its visitors.
 The resort offers one outdoor pool, 11 tennis courts (four are lighted), a recreation center with an indoor pool, a miniature golf course, bicycle units, and boat slips that can accommodate boats up to 60 feet in length.
 There are no boat units at the resort.

 Additional rules and notices:

 No Family Animals.
 Please contact the resort directly regarding its ADA/general service animal policy.

 No smoking in units: could result in forfeiture of the unit and/or other penalties.

 Prior to travel, RCI recommends contacting your host resort as well as local, state, and federal websites for advisories that may impact your travel or holiday experience.

 - Find the official tourism bureau where you want to travel.
 Most tourism bureaus will send you tourism guides with special offers for accommodations, dining and attractions.
 Look for these books and discount books, because this allows travelers to discover the same fantastic attractions at a often substantial discounted.

 - Are you willing to alter your dates?
 The off-peak seasons typically offer amazing rates on daily rentals.